 Before we’re going to start, you have to understand why you should use a sticky post on the WordPress website.

 WordPress Sticky Posts Explained

 A sticky post is a blog post primarily used to highlight the important content on your blog.
-Most of the blogger use this WordPress post feature to present their blog posts top of the blog page for grabbing their users’ attention.
+Most of blogger use this WordPress post feature to present their blog posts at the top of the blog page to grab their users’ attention.

-There are mainly two types of blog post that are used as a sticky post.
+There are mainly two types of blog posts that are used as sticky posts.

 Pillar content is the best and most important content on your website.
 You can include how-to guides, in-depth articles, and your most exoteric blog post as the pillar content.